opensvc/multipath-tools/README.md

 Refer to the individual source files for details.
 Source files which do not specify a licence are shipped under LGPL-2.0 (see `LICENSES/LGPL-2.0`).

+ALUA
+====
+This is a rough guide, consult your storage device manufacturer documentation.

+ALUA is supported in some devices, but usually it's disabled by default.
+To enable ALUA, the following options should be changed:

+- EMC CLARiiON/VNX:
+   "Failover Mode" should be changed to "4" or "Active-Active mode(ALUA)-failover mode 4"

+- HPE 3PAR, Primera, and Alletra 9000:
+   "Host:" should be changed to "Generic-ALUA Persona 2 (UARepLun, SESLun, ALUA)".

+- Promise VTrak/Vess:
+   "LUN Affinity" and "ALUA" should be changed to "Enable", "Redundancy Type" must be "Active-Active".

+- LSI/Engenio/NetApp RDAC class, as NetApp SANtricity E/EF Series and OEM arrays:
+   "Select operating system:" should be changed to "Linux DM-MP (Kernel 3.10 or later)".

+- NetApp ONTAP:
+   To check ALUA state: "igroup show -v <igroup_name>", and to enable ALUA:
+   "igroup set <igroup_name> alua yes".

+- Huawei OceanStor:
+   "Host Access Mode" should be changed to "Asymmetric".